0 Items in Cart

 LEARNING LANGUAGE

 Early adult-child interactions have a dramatic impact on brain development.
 Researchers have shown that when parents spoke to their infants often, children learned almost 300 more words by age two than did children whose parents rarely spoke to them.
-Exposure to language through television does not provide benefits.
+Exposure to language through television does not provide these brain development benefits.
 Infants need to interact directly with others.
 Children need to hear people talk to them about what they are seeing and experiencing throughout the day for their brains to fully develop language skills.

 LOVING INTERACTIONS